haruki-sugarsun/hacky-helper-crx/taskdocs/parking_lot.md

 - Refactoring Tasks:
   - Replace config accesses to read values with CONFIG_RO.
   - Replace sendMessage usage with service-worker-interface.ts, service-worker-handler.ts, and service-worker-messages.ts.
+  - Migrate message handlers from `service-worker.ts` to `service-worker-handler.ts` for better organization (as indicated by TODO comments).
 - Search for the "saved bookmarks" as well.
 - Close Window in the action menu in Tabs UI.
 - Style in Settings UI.